OpenSecuritySummit/oss-website/content/sessions/2023/mini-summits/Jun/ChatGPT/ChatGPT_How_To_Use_It.md

 ---
-title        : "ChatGPT - What & How (Hands-on Session) (Panel" track        :  ChatGPT
+title        : ChatGPT for Security Teams - What & How (Hands-on Session)
+track        :  ChatGPT
 Project      :  Misc
 type         : working-session